s-c-s / iStock / Getty Images Plus / Getty Images

 Looking at the long-term, reserves are projected to peak around 2020, and if no changes are made to the tax or benefit provision, it will be depleted around 2035.
 As one of the country's most prized programs, it will undoubtedly continue to be an important source of retirement income.
 But, these numbers do underscore the importance of thinking beyond the benefit as a sole or primary source.

-What Boomers Are Doing to Prepare
+What Boomers Are Doing to Prepare for Retirement

 Not surprisingly, many are looking at working longer to help subsidize their golden years.
 The Workforce study found four in 10 baby boomers will likely work part time in retirement, either by choice or necessity.
 Another three in five are likely to work longer than they'd like to meet their personal retirement goal.
 On average, they expect to push back retirement by two years.